 How to clone the old hard drive to the new

 Right, if you made it this far, this is how to do the process of cloning the old drive to the new one.

 Both drives must be attached to your PC (or laptop).
 It's ok if the old one is the one that contains Windows: the cloning software will reboot your machine and do the copying when Windows isn't running.

 Regardless of which app you go for, they all use a wizard to walk you through selecting the source (old) and target (new) drives, then whether you want to clone the entire disk or just certain partitions.

 Assuming the program supports it, you’ll also have a choice of which files or folders to leave out of the copy process if there’s too much data to clone on to the target drive.
 If not, and there's not enough room on the new drive, you'll have to manually delete unneeded files from the old drive.
-Here's how to find large files taking up the most space.
+Here's how to free up drive space by finding large files.